 Christmas Day is fast approaching and many of us will be looking forward to office parties, festive catch-ups with friends and family get-togethers.
 It’s a time for celebrating alright, but it’s also a time to leave the car at home if you’d like to enjoy a Christmas tipple.

-Thankfully, attitudes to drink driving are changing and a Government survey last year revealed that over 90 per cent of people in the UK believe drink driving is unacceptable.
+Thankfully, attitudes to drink driving are changing and a Government survey last year revealed that .
 That still leaves a small number of people who, sadly, think it’s okay to drive after drinking alcohol – an extremely disappointing attitude that can have devastating consequences.

 Dangers of Drink Driving